FYSETC/S2210/README.md

 ## NOTE：

-1. When using on Ramps1.4 or MKS Gen, please remove the three jumper caps under the socket.
-2. <font color="red">**Pay attention to the direction.**</font>
+1. <font color="red">**Pay attention to the direction.**</font>
-3. The heat sink is directly attached to the PCB.
+2. The heat sink is directly attached to the PCB.
-4. The motor direction is the opposite of 4988 and 8825.
+3. The motor direction is the opposite of 4988 and 8825.
 If you want to replace the 4988 directly, please adjust the firmware or adjust the motor connection.